Papooch/nestjs-cls/docs/docs/06_plugins/02_plugin-api.md

 The Plugin API is still experimental and might change in the future, you should not rely on it in production.

-Using any of the "official" plugins is safe since they are maintained by the same author.
+Using any of the "official" plugins is safe since they are maintained by the same author and compatibility of new versions is ensured.
 If you want to create your own plugin, you should be aware that the API might change between minor versions.

 :::